Learner engagement: sounds easy enough, but in reality, sometimes engaging a class can prove to be an uphill battle.

 One of the simplest ways to boost learner engagement is to mix things up.
 One way to do that is by using Jumble Words.
 Find out more in the episode below:

 Game #2: Hangman

 An oldie but a goodie.
-In the below episode of The Small Stuff, Bryan demonstrates how a quick game of Hangman can lift the energy of the classroom, as well as get everyone back on the same page.
+In the below episode of The Small Stuff, our founder Bryan demonstrates how a quick game of Hangman can lift the energy of the classroom, as well as get everyone back on the same page.